AmineDjeghri/awesome-os-setup/README.md

 !!
 Updated for windows 11 !!

-Some tips to improve your User experience when using windows
+Some tips to improve your User experience when using windows.
+Including the installation of WSL 2.0 and more
 - A guide to help you set up a windows environement to maximum your productivity
 - Spend some hours setting this up (a full guide to configure many things including, linux commands in windows no need for dualboot anymore, SSH, SFTP with interface to reach a maximum level of productivity)